 There is other software out there that performs the same function as NoiseGator, but in a slightly different way.
 A great example of this is the noise cancelling app Krisp.

 Krisp has a free version, which allows you to listen and speak without noise for a limited amount of time each day for free depending on your account time.
 If you need more time, paid plans start at only a few dollars per month.
 Check out the available pricing plans.

-Krisp is a noise cancelling software that uses AI to recognise your voice and filter out any other unnecessary noise.
+Krisp is a noise cancelling software that uses AI to recognize your voice and filter out any other unnecessary noise.

 It functions differently than the “noise gate” that NoiseGator creates.
 Instead, the Krisp app is based on Deep Neural Networks.
 It’s powered by an AI that has listened to over 20,000 distinct noises and 10,000 different voices of varying ages, genders and ethnicities.

 After listening to all of this audio data, the AI learned to distinguish the human voice from all other types of sounds.
 The software is quite advanced.
 Also, there’s no need to worry about privacy concerns because Krisp never has to store any of your audio in order to filter it.
 All of the processing happens on your local device.

 Krisp is quite easy to use.
 All you have to do is download the package from the website and follow the instructions.
 Krisp is available for both Windows and Mac and you won’t have to download any other software in order to make it work.